 Including the Proper Sections

 The purpose of developing your employee Code of Conduct is to set expectations and guidelines for employees’ behaviors toward one another as well as legally protect your business.
 There are several aspects to consider, including how management and supervisory members will interact.
 How do you envision the business hierarchy working?
-What do your employees need to know about the levels of organization?
+What do your employees need to know about the levels of an organization?

-Part of an employee’ contract with an employer is to follow the Code of Conduct and expectations set forth by the business.
+Part of an employee’s contract with an employer is to follow the Code of Conduct and expectations set forth by the business.
 You should include policies regarding tardiness, sick time, absenteeism, and creating open communication among employees and supervisors.
 Transparency is a valuable asset in crafting an employee handbook.
 What are the consequences if an employee’s workplace behavior does not match the handbook and company’s expectations outlined therein?
 Is there a potential for conflicts of interest that need to be addressed?

-Also include sections that protect your company property.
+Also, include sections that protect your company property.
 Consider the misuse of computers and technology in the workplace.
 How are employees expected to use the business’s work equipment when they show up for their shift?
-Do you have incorporeal property like trademarks?
+Do you have an incorporeal property like trademarks?
 These should be outlined in your handbook as well.